Census Dots

 Native American/Other

-Adams County is the 78th most populous county of the 88 counties in Ohio.
+Adams County is ranked the 78th most populous county in Ohio, out of 88 counties.
+Adams County was ranked the 78th most populous county in the 2020 Census.

 Adams County's White Population